yjwong/fritzing-build-scripts/README.md

 ## Getting Started

+Open `install-fritzing-build-deps.ps1`, set appropriate values for `$qtOnlineInstallerEmail` and `$qtOnlineInstallerPw`.
+Save your changes.

-Open PowerShell as Administrator, then run:
+Then, open PowerShell as Administrator, then run:

 ```
 .\install-fritzing-build-deps.ps1